tf/semmy/README.md

 ### Version Suffix

 The version in the gem's version file is increased in a separate commit right after release.
-The version always has an `alpha` suffix (i.e. `1.1.0.alpha`), which is only removed in the last commit preparing the release.
+The version always has an `dev` suffix (i.e. `1.1.0.dev`), which is only removed in the last commit preparing the release.
 That way it is easy to see in a project's `Gemfile.lock` whether an unreleased version is used.